PBearson/MosquittoByte/README.md

 TODO track and log interesting results

-TODO need to explain parameter
+TODO need to explain parameters

+TODO need an argument for returning the selected packet before fuzzing and an argument for returning the selected packet after fuzzing (don't send the packet)